K-Drama Review: “He is Psychometric” Highlights Lingering Effects Of Trauma & How Decisions Impact Lives

 Jae In’s father got out of prison and she has become a full-pledged officer.
 Lee An is also taking the exam to become one.
 The other police officers who worked with them are aware of his psychometric ability.
 He finally visits Kang Sung Mo in prison.
 He and Jae In are also moving forward in their relationship as they decide to live together, with Jae In’s father and aunt.

 The opening scene, where a woman tried to escape unnoticed and then the ensuing fire, held my attention.
 Because it opened mysteries the drama would solve as the story progressed.
 True enough, the writer managed to keep the narrative intriguing up to the biggest reveal.
 I have always known that somehow Kang Sung Mo has something to do with the fire.
 But I did not expect he had a hand with the murders as well.
-I enjoyed discovering his past and the way the drama reveled it, earned major plus points from me.
+I enjoyed discovering his past and the way the drama reveled it, which earned major plus points from me.
 The relationships between each character were given enough spotlight that my heart was breaking with Lee An when he finally found out the depth of Kang Sung Mo’s involvement.

 Appealing and relatable characters